-Bachelor's Objective Our goal is to provide you with a focused knowledge and understanding of essential design and media production skills to enhance your ability to qualify for entry-level industry positions.
+Bachelor's Completion Objective Our goal is to provide you with a focused knowledge and understanding of essential design and media production skills to enhance your ability to qualify for entry-level industry positions.
 Depending on your concentration, these may include graphic designer, animator, independent filmmaker, cinematographer, art director, assistant director, production manager, and other various positions in the visual arts.
 In addition to academic mastery, technical proficiency, and creative development, it is our goal to help you develop critical-thinking, problem-solving, and analytical skills that contribute to lifelong learning, providing you with tools to help sustain a long and productive professional career in the entertainment and media industries.

-Students enrolling in this completion program will also complete the Game Art Associate of Applied Science degree program.
-Apply today to get started.

 Code Title Credit Hours

 STA3001 Statistics 4.0

 CGG432 Texture Painting and Sculpting 3.0

-Month 2

-Code Title Credit Hours

-CGG3447 Game Characters 4.0

-Month 3

-Code Title Credit Hours

-ART3006 Art History 4.0

-Month 4

-Code Title Credit Hours
+Code Title Credit Hours CGG3447 Game Characters 4.0

-CGG333 Game Animation I 4.0
+Code Title Credit Hours CGG333 Game Animation I 4.0